-- You will wake up in the recovery ward attached to theatre, where you will stay for a short while, until you are taken back to your ward. - You will have a drip (intravenous infusion) and a PCA machine (patient-controlled analgesia) or epidural to control your pain.
+- You will wake up in the recovery ward attached to theatre, where you will stay for a short while, until you are taken back to your ward. - You will have a drip (intravenous infusion) and a PCA machine (patient controlled analgesia) or epidural to control your pain.
 You will be given oxygen through a facemask.
 You may have a drain attached to your wound.
-All of these will be removed within a few days. - You will have a urinary catheter in so your urine output can be measured. - You may feel a little 'groggy' when you return to the ward.
+All of these will be removed within a few days. - You will have a urinary catheter in so your urine output can be measured - You may feel a little 'groggy' when you return to the ward.
 Your nurse will monitor your pulse, blood pressure, respirations and temperature and urine output.
 He or she will also check your wound site regularly.
-If you feel any pain it is important you tell the nursing staff. - The nursing staff will also advise you when you can start taking sips of water.
-Anaesthetics can make some people sick. - If you feel sick we advise you not to drink until this feeling has passed.
+It is important that if you feel any pain you must tell the nursing staff. - The nursing staff will also advise you when you can start taking sips of water.
+Anaesthetics can make some people sick.
+If you feel sick we advise you not to drink until this feeling has passed.
 The nursing staff can offer you an injection to help this sick feeling go away. - You will be allowed to drink again once your bowels start to work again or you are passing wind.
 You will be able to start drinking small amounts of fluid and when you are tolerating them, you will start on a light diet. - The first time you get out of bed, please make sure you ask a nurse to be with you.
-This is in case you feel dizzy. - Usually, people are up and about independently about one to two days after surgery.
+This is in case you feel dizzy.